Mountain Muse

 Yes, you will be sleeping in bunk beds (be sure to bring a sleeping bag or bedding!), walking down twisting dirt paths to the fire pit for s’mores, and quite possibly singing songs with hand motions during our time of worship.
 Think of all the fabulous research you can achieve by living a few strategic outdoorsy moments.
 After this experience you will be able to confidently write about a child’s first day at camp, a midnight hike to view the vast expanse of mountain stars, or encountering a terrifying bunny on a remote trail!

-So if your life needs some nature, a little bit of nurture, and a few days of quiet to percolate, come and join us at The Mountain Muse Art Retreat.
+So if your life needs some nature, a little bit of nurture, and a few days of quiet to percolate, come and join us at The Mountain Muse.

 Expectations

-• At 9:00pm the “Quiet Zone” moves to the small lodge and the large lodge becomes the place for fun, games, and writerly chatter.
+At 9:00pm the “Quiet Zone” moves to the small lodge and the large lodge becomes the place for fun, games, and friendly chatter.